Print using email

 Did you think people were the only ones with email addresses?
 Many of Epson and HP’s new models feature HP ePrint or Epson Email Print for printing anywhere in the world by simply emailing a photo or document file to your printer’s assigned email.
 Once set up, the process is relatively easy and straightforward, requiring you to merely send an email from your iPhone to your email-compatible printer.
 This is obviously not an option for all users and printer models, but it is available for many models, such as the Epson Expression and WorkForce series as well as most recent HP printers.

 Assuming you have an email-compatible printer, the first thing you need to do is activate the email function.
-The enabling process will vary from device to device — Epson users are going to want to activate Epson Connect for instance — but the entire it should be outlined in greater detail in your printer’s manual or on the manufacture’s website.
-The printer will be assigned a default email address upon activation, likely a series of random characters at a specified domain name, but you can change this later to something you’ll actually remember.
-Although your iPhone doesn’t need to be connected to the same wireless network as your printer in order to use email printing, the printer will still be required to connect via Wi-Fi opposed to a standard USB cable.
+The enabling process will vary from device to device — Epson users are going to want to activate Epson Connect, for instance — but the entire process should be outlined in greater detail in your printer’s manual or on the manufacturer’s website.
+The printer will be assigned a default email address upon activation, which will likely amount to a series of random characters at a specified domain name, but you can change this later to something you’ll actually remember.
+Although your iPhone doesn’t need to be connected to the same wireless network as your printer in order to use email printing, the printer will still be required to connect via Wi-Fi as opposed to a standard USB cable.

-If set up properly, all you need to do is email a document or image from your iPhone to your printer and it will automatically print the file to the default specifications — typically letter size on plan paper unless you otherwise adjusted the default settings during activation.
-You printer won’t accept all file formats, but should be able to handle files from Word, PowerPoint, and Excel as well as JPGs, GIFS, and PNGs among others.
+If set up properly, all you need to do is email a document or image from your iPhone to your printer and it will automatically print the file to the default specifications — typically letter size on plain paper unless you adjusted the default settings during activation.
+Your printer won’t accept all file formats, but should be able to handle files from Word, PowerPoint, and Excel, as well as JPGs, GIFS, and PNGs, among others.
 Check your printer for details regarding acceptable file formats, size, and the number of printable attachments you can include per email.